US STOCKS-Wall St rallies to higher close as inflation data feeds Fed pause hopes

 NEW YORK, April 13 (Reuters) - U.S. stocks ended sharply higher on Thursday as economic data showed cooling inflation and a loosening labor market, fueling optimism that the Federal Reserve could be nearing the end of its aggressive interest rate hike cycle.

-All three major U.S. stock indexes surged, with interest rate sensitive megacaps providing the most upside muscle and pushing the tech-heavy Nasdaq to its biggest one-daypercentage jump in nearly a month.
+All three major U.S. stock indexes surged more than 1%, with interest rate sensitive megacaps including Apple Inc AAPL.O, Microsoft Corp MSFT.O and Amazon.com AMZN.O providing the most upside muscle and pushing the tech-heavy Nasdaq up nearly 2% to its biggest one-daypercentage jump in nearly a month.

 Data released before the bell showed a steeper-than-expected cooldown in producer prices and coming in above consensus.
 Both signal that the Fed's hawkish barrage of rate hikes, which began over a year ago, is working as intended.

-The data comes on the heels of Wednesday's muted Consumer Price Index report, which cemented the likelihood of yet another 25 basis point rate hike at the conclusion next month's FOMC policy meeting.
+The data comes on the heels of Wednesday's muted Consumer Price Index report, which cemented the likelihood of yet another 25 basis point rate hike at the conclusion of next month's Federal Open Market Committee policy meeting.

 "Markets rallied today following the lower inflation data this morning, as it's still all about the Fed so it's really all about inflation," said David Carter, investment specialist at JPMorgan Private Bank in New York.